caitrinhall/caitrinhall.github.io/_teaching/2023-summer-psyc2501-ior.md

 location: "distance learning"
 ---

-Course catalog description: Different views of mental representation and processes involved in memory, language comprehension, perception, attention, and problem solving.
+Course description: Different views of mental representation and processes involved in memory, language comprehension, perception, attention, and problem solving.
 Historical development of models in cognitive psychology.

 *Note: The curriculum I develoepd presented each topic listed above from 3 different psychological frameworks: (1) classical cognitivism, (2) connectionism, and (3) embodied cognition.*